 It's important to note that eighty-three percent (83%) of delegates at the Constitutional Convention voted in favour of this exact reform but of course, the government has ignored this call.

-The One Year Initiative process is currently being supported by 40 TDs who have put down a joint Dáil motion calling for the establishment of the People's Assembly.
+The One Year Initiative process is currently being supported by 40 TDs who have put down a joint Dáil motion calling for the establishment of the Citizens' Assembly.
 The motion is also on the Order of Business in the Seanad and being supported by 13 Senators.
 We are looking for the Irish public to show their support for the One Year Initiative and Dáil motion by getting involved and signing this petition of support.

 Please sign and share the petition and help us introduce a political reform that will benefit us all and future generations.